US says Chinese intercept could have caused air collision

 The U.S. and others have also accused China of harassing military aircraft and ships in the East China Sea off the Chinese coast and as far away as the Horn of Africa, where China operates a naval base.

-There was no immediate response from the PLA, the military wing of China’s ruling Communist Party, to the latest U.S. complaint.
+There was no immediate response to the latest U.S. complaint from the PLA, the military wing of China’s ruling Communist Party.

+Chinese Foreign Ministry spokesperson Wang Wenbin offered no details, but accused the U.S. of posing “serious threats to China’s national security,” with its surveillance operations.

+“China will continue to take necessary measures to firmly defend its sovereignty and security and work with regional countries to firmly defend the peace and stability of the South China Sea,” Wang said at a daily briefing Friday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.